What to Eat in Haiti – 10 Best Foods You Absolutely Must Try

 3) Legim (Stew)

-Legim is one of the most popular Haitian dishes.
+Legim is one of the most popular Haitian dishes, and sometimes referred to as simply Haitian food legume.
 It also has many variations regarding the ingredients used to prepare the dish.

 Legim (which translates to legumes or vegetables) usually contains a mixture of vegetables including green beans, cabbage, eggplant, watercress, squash and carrots.
 These are all cooked with the meat (regularly beef) and then it’s all mashed together.